Gegy/colored-lights/README.md

 }
 ```

 The configuration must provide a mapping between blocks that emit light and the corresponding hex color value that they should emit.
-Note that colors aren't represented exactly due to the color space being compressed down!
+Note that colors aren't represented exactly due to the color space being compressed down.

+If `replace` is specified as true, the default values will be cleared.